The Blue Bird (1940 film): Home media

-Coming in both a cardboard cover and a plastic hard shell was the VHS Shirley movie set release of Blue bird.
-The front featuring an up close shot of Shirley holding a bluebird on her finger looking to the left at it.
+Coming in both a cardboard cover and a plastic hard shell was the VHS Shirley movie set release of The Blue Bird.
+The front featuring an up-close shot of Shirley holding a bluebird on her finger looking to the left at it.
 On the side it is marked 17 and has a full body image of Shirley holding her bluebird in a small basket cage.

-For the DVD version there is only one, it is a pink case (Number 13 out of the DVD collection) it features a smiling Shirley looking outward holding a bluebird on her finger.

 The Shirley Temple Blue bird ornaments produced by Danbury Mint.
 From 2012 it features a profile photo of Shirley from the movie and it has a star at the top saying Shirley Temple.